mulle-sde/mulle-craft/README.md

 ## How mulle-craft searches for the *info-folder*

-First the `dependencies/share/mulle-craft` folder will be searched for any matches.
+First the `dependency/share/mulle-craft` folder will be searched for matching folders.
 A match is made if the name of the to-be-built project is the same as the *info-folder* name (without extension).

-An *info-folder* may have an extension, which can be one of the simplified **mulle-craft uname** outputs, which are platform specificy.
+An *info-folder* may have an extension, which can be one of the simplified **mulle-craft uname** outputs, which are platform specific.
-A non matching "uname" extension is ignored.
 An *info-folder* with a matching extension is preferred over a matching name with no extension.

-Then the `.mulle-craft` folder of the current (mulle-sde) project is searched.

-Finally, if this is a dependency being buit and nothing has matched yet, the projects own `.mulle-craft` folder contents will be considered.

-Assume that you are on **darwin** in the following picture, the `.linux` folder will be ignored:
+If mulle-craft finds no info-folder, **mulle-make** will use a project's own `.mulle-make` folder, if present.

 ![Searching](dox/searchpath.png)